classner/barrista/_sources/usage.txt

 To train a network, you can use the `scikit-learn` like method :py:func:`barrista.net.Net.fit`.
 It is very powerful and can be used in many different ways!
-While maintaining nearly all configurability of the caffe solvers, it adds powerful callback functionality and is a lot easier to use.
+While maintaining nearly all configurability of the caffe solvers, it adds callback functionality and is a lot easier to use.

 The only required method parameter is the number of iterations that you want to train your network with.
 If you configured it with data-layers that are